Lrdwhyt/forum-mafia-utilities/README.md

 # Forum Mafia Utilities

 Forum Mafia Utilities is a client-side script written for the Forums of Loathing.
-It changes the forum interface and offers various features to make playing, following, or hosting forum mafia games more streamlined.
+It alters the forum interface and offers various features to make playing, following, or hosting forum mafia games more streamlined.
 It is written in JavaScript and mainly uses the jQuery library.

 ## Installation